Odion100/SystemLynx/README.md

 console.log(Users, Orders);
 ```

-Now that we've loaded the _Service_ that we created in the previous example, and have a handle on the _Users_ and _Orders_ objects hosted by the _Service_, we can now call any method on those objects.
-In the example below, we demonstrate that when a methods for the ServerModule objects is called from the client, it can optionally take a callback as the last argument or, if a callback is not used, it will return a promise.
-With the `Users.add(data, callback)` method we used a callback, but with the `Orders.find(arg1, arg2, callback)` method we left out the callback function and used the `await` keyword to return a promise.
+Now that we've loaded the _Service_ that we created in the previous example, and have a handle on the _Users_ and _Orders_ objects hosted by the _Service_, we can now call any method on those objects in the same way we would remotely.
+In the example below, noticed that both the `User.add` and `Orders.find` methods will return a promise.

 ```javascript
 const { Client } = require("systemlynx");